elch93/tgc-proj1-spca/README.md

 ### User Stories

 - As a potential adopter, I want to look at the list of animals up for adoption so that I can make a decision to head down personally and adopt it.
-- As a potential adopter/volunteer, I want to read some annecdotes about the relationships between humans and pets so that I can be motivated to join SPCA's cause.
 - As a volunteer, I want to be able to contact SPCA in order to apply for voluntary work.
 - As a donor, I want to be able to contact SPCA to know how I can make donations.
 - As a visitor, I want to know the opening hours and address of SPCA's phyiscal location so that I can head over there.